Euchie23/SquidStack/Exploration/README.md

 # 🤿 Exploration Dashboard

+## 📋 Executive Summary

+This dashboard continues the investigation into marine pollution in *Illex argentinus* by transitioning from method validation (Foundation Module) to exploratory data analysis.
+It focuses on uncovering patterns in contaminant concentrations across tissues, years, and biological traits — while maintaining transparency about data limitations and simulation use.

+Using simulated datasets resembling real observations (to preserve confidentiality), this dashboard applies correlation, dimensionality reduction, clustering, pollutant interaction analysis, and statistical testing to investigate pollutant behavior across 2019–2021.

+Although the results are exploratory and not inferentially conclusive, this tool plays a key role in identifying leads for future hypothesis testing and risk assessment, while showcasing scalable analytical workflows in R Shiny.

+---

 ## 🌍 Real-World Value

 The Exploration dashboard transforms raw marine chemistry data into **actionable environmental insights**.